 - 11. AUXILIARY INPUT connector.
 This allows for a dc or ac voltage input from an external signal source, such as a detector or function generator, which you can then measure, using the S-parameter menu.
 (You can also use this connector as an analog output in service routines, as described in the service guide.) - 12.
 EXTERNAL AM connector.
 This allows for an external analog signal input that is applied to the ALC circuitry of the analyzer's source.
 This input analog signal amplitude modulates the RF output signal. - EXTERNAL TRIGGER connector.
 This allows connection of an external negative-going TTL-compatible signal that will trigger a measurement sweep.
 The trigger can be set to external through softkey functions. - TEST SEQUENCE.
 This outputs a TTL signal that can be programmed in a test sequence to be high or low, or pulse (10 μseconds) high or low at the end of a sweep for robotic part handler interface. - 15.
 LIMIT TEST.
-This outputs a TTL signal of the limit test results as follows: - · Pass: TTL high - Fail: TTL low - MEASURE RESTART.
+This outputs a TTL signal of the limit test results as follows: - · Pass: TTL high - · Fail: TTL low - MEASURE RESTART.
 This allows the connection of an optional foot switch.
 Using the foot switch will duplicate the key sequence Meas MEASURE RESTART - 17.
 TEST SET INTERCONNECT.
-This allows you to connect the analyzer to an 85046A/B or 85047A S-parameter test set using the interconnect cable supplied with the test set.
-The S-parameter test set is then fully controlled by the analyzer. - 18.
+Not used in standard configuration. - 18.
 BIAS INPUTS AND FUSES.
 These connectors bias devices connected to port 1 and port 2.
-The fuses (1 A, 125 V) protect the port 1 and port 2 bias lines.

-- 19. Serial number plate.
-The serial number of the instrument is located on this plate. - EXTERNAL MONITOR: VGA.
+The fuses (1 A, 125 V) protect the port 1 and port 2 bias lines. - 19.
+Serial number plate.
+The serial number of the instrument is located on this plate. - 20.
+EXTERNAL MONITOR: VGA.
 VGA output connector provides analog red, green, and blue video signals which can drive a VGA monitor.